 Transactions worth 5.66 billion were processed through American Express credit cards in the US alone in 2019, according to a report by Cardrates.
 As the popularity of online shopping is growing exponentially, people have started relying more on credit and debit cards to ensure safe transactions.
-These plastic cards are extensively used to process a large volume of transactions annually.
-You need to keep them secured and so you should know how to find the CVV Security Code on an AMEX Credit Card.
+These payment cards are extensively used to process a large volume of transactions annually.
+You need to keep them secured and so you should know how to find the CVV Security Code on an American Express (Amex) Credit Card.

 Safety and convenience are two of the main elements that make credit cards an ideal option for payments.
 Now, each credit card company has a unique pricing policy.
-Visa and MasterCard charge a reasonable fee per transaction, while American Express charges quite a high price to the merchant.
+Visa and MasterCard charge a reasonable fee per transaction, while American Express charges it’s own pricing structure, known as OptBlue, to most merchants.
 Still, many retailers accept Amex cards since many customers use American Express to make online purchases.

 What is Amex Card CVV?
 Why is it Needed?

 If you have used one of these credit cards for shopping, you might have noticed the 3 or 4 digit CVV number printed either on the front or back of these cards.
 What is the purpose of these numbers?
 And, why do you need to enter the card number every time you are shopping online?
 In this post, we will show you what Amex security code is, where you can find the CVV security code on American Express, and why you need it.

 CVV stands for the Card Verification Value and is a 4-digit number printed on all American Express credit cards.
 It is a 3-digit security number for Visa, MasterCard, and Discover.
 The number is printed on your credit card and is often used for security purposes.
 If you have used your American Express for shopping online or at any online store, the retailer might have asked you to enter the 4 digit CVV number to prove that you own this card.